vsrinivas/fuchsia/getting_started.md

 tab using Alt-Tab on the keyboard.

 - Tab zero is the console and displays the boot and application log.
-- Tabs 1, 2 and 3 contain Fuchsia shells.
+- Tabs 1, 2 and 3 contain shells.
 - Tabs 4 and higher contain applications you've launched.

-Fuchsia has two shells.
-The Magenta shell talks directly to Magenta and has the prompt "magenta$".
-The Fuchsia shell supports additional features like the Application Manager.
-The prompt for the Fuchsia shell is just "$".
-You should use the Fuchsia shell for the examples below.

 Note: to select tabs, you may need to enter "console mode".
 See the next section for details.